ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

     .build();
 ```

-> If you don't have the `.setSSLContext(sslContext)`, please check your ``org.apache.httpcomponents:httpclient`` version.
+> If you don't have the `.setSSLContext(sslContext)`, please check your `org.apache.httpcomponents:httpclient` version.

-You can now execute requests on with that client and each request will be sent over a TLS connection.
+Each HTTP request executed using this client will be sent over a TLS connection.

 ### Using the keystore with Spring REST